‘I am going to follow the rules’ - said no kid ever.

 As parents and educators, we need to support and nurture children’s creativity by recognizing its importance and practicing creative thinking skills.These skills include both convergent and divergent thinking.
 While convergent thinking involves analyzing constraints and selecting the best solution, divergent thinking involves generating ideas and exploring possibilities.

-In order to explore all possibilities, it is sometimes necessary to break the rules, and set our goals to teach kids to code.
+In order to explore all possibilities, it is sometimes necessary to break the rules, and set our goals to teach coding for kids.
 Ethan Zuckerman, director of M.I.T.’s Center for Civic Media states, “You make progress when people follow the rules and work their way through the processes, and then sometimes you make very radical progress by someone who essentially says, ‘Look, these processes don’t work anymore, and I need to have a radical shift in what I’m doing.’”
-His lab deems unruliness so essential to progress, in fact, they have created a brand new award for it.
+His lab deems divergent thinking essential to progress, in fact, they have created a brand new award for it.
 Its first recipients, Dr. Mona Hanna Attisha and Marc Edwards, broke the rules of the peer review process to publicize their research about Flint, Michigan’s water crisis.
 Their unruliness triggered interventions that stopped further exposure before the situation worsened.

-In most educational settings for kids coding, children spend the majority of their time seated.
+In most educational settings for coding for kids, children spend the majority of their time seated.
 And when crammed schedules of schools and parents make time for STEM learning, recess and play are often nixed in the process.
-We don’t think teaching kids to code means desks and chairs, as a rule.
+We don’t think teaching coding for kids means desks and chairs, as a rule.
 And we don’t believe kids who dislike desks and chairs can’t learn to code.
 So our team at Unruly Studios decided to combine STEM learning and coding for kids to develop Unruly Splats.

-We knew there were more possibilities for children’s coding education.
+We knew there were more possibilities for children’s STEM learning.
 That is why we created Unruly Studios and our line of products: Unruly Splats.
 We make toys that celebrate stomping, jumping, dancing and active, creative play.
 Unruly Splats invite kids to break the rules, and make their own rules.

 “There are no rules.
 That is how art is born, how breakthroughs happen.
 Go against the rules or ignore the rules.
 That is what invention is about.”